 - Met our annual reliability goal eight out of the last 10 years by reducing average outage minutes (see SAIDI information below),

-- Met all state-mandated performance standards for electric service and reliability seven of the last nine years.
+- Met all state-mandated performance standards for electric service and reliability eight of the last 10 years.

 Other key contributors to improved reliability include: